-Unfortunately, foreclosure or bankruptcy are usually the last resorts for people when it comes to their finances.
+Unfortunately, foreclosure or bankruptcy is usually the last resort for people when it comes to their finances.
 They both have a strong impact on your credit score which can lead you down an even more perilous financial path than before with long-lasting consequences that will affect every aspect of life as we know it (not just financially).

 What Happens When You Foreclose?

 Are you behind on your mortgage payments?
 Are you fearful of foreclosure?
 While it's a scary process, know that there are options and support available to you.
 This blog post will explore the various stages of foreclosure, what happens when your home is foreclosed on, and how to avoid it.
 Stay informed and don't go through this process alone.

 How Long Does Foreclosure Stay on Your Credit History?

 Wondering how long a foreclosure stays on your credit history?
 It can depend on the state you live in, but typically a foreclosure will stay on your credit report for about seven years.
 However, there are ways to clean up your credit history and improve your credit score after a foreclosure.
 So don't worry - you can still get back on track financially after experiencing this financial hardship.

 If you're reading this, then you're probably wondering if you can still apply for a mortgage after a foreclosure.
 The good news is that, yes, you can!
 In fact, there are many lenders who are willing to work with borrowers who have gone through foreclosure.
 So don't let your past keep you from achieving your future goals - we'll show you how to get started today.

 What Happens When You Go Bankrupt?